magomimmo/modern-cljs/doc/tutorial-19.md

 git push origin clojars
 ```

-We can now step to the next stop.
+We can now move to the next step.

-### Register on clojars.org
+### Register and publish on clojars.org

-To publish a library on [clojars][33] you first need to
+To publish a library on [clojars][21] you first need to
-[register with it][34].
+[register with it][23] and then you're ready to publish the snapshots

-You're now ready to publish the snapshots on clojars by using the very
+on clojars by using the very handy `lein deploy clojars` command as
-handy `lein deploy clojars` command as follows:
+follows:

 ```bash
 # shoreleave-core